 It is interesting to contrast this place with the Museum of Army Flying.
 There, along with an interesting display of Army aeroplanes, they detail the various campaigns the Army Air Corps have been involved in and commemorate those who died during those campaigns.

 According to the Explosion - Museum of Naval Firepower web site, "Nor are the human, social and moral consequences of warfare forgotten ...".
-I must have missed that bit, but then I was more interested in the history of the former Naval Armaments Depot and the Priddy's Hard site than in the armaments and skimmed over some of the displays.
+I must have missed that bit, but then I did skim over some of the displays as I was more interested in the history of the former Naval Armaments Depot and the Priddy's Hard site itself, than in the exhibits.

 For details of opening times, admission prices, etc. please see the official site.

 In the 1760s the residents of Portsmouth petitioned King George III requesting the removal of the powder magazine in the Square Tower to a less densely populated area.

 As a result in 1771 the magnificent Grand Magazine was built at Priddy's Hard, on land leased mainly from one Jane Pridhay.
 There had been a fort on this site since 1757 enclosed by bastioned earthworks that shows up clearly on the satellite imagery, but which are not accessible to the public.